Wiztech-01/Telemedicine/README.md

 Data Security: Implementation of HTTPS, JWT-based authentication, and data encryption to protect user information.
 Compliance: Adherence to healthcare standards and regulations, ensuring that user data is handled with the utmost confidentiality.

-# Hands-on Project: Integrating frontend and backend

-## **Objective:**
-The objective of this assignment is to provide students with practical experience in integrating the frontend and the backend of a web application using Node.js and Express.
-Students will build the backend of the telemedicine application that includes patient management, doctor scheduling, appointment booking, and user authentication for patients.
-This project will help students understand how to create a rest api, perform CRUD operations, manage user authentication, and handle data securely and efficiently.